jito-foundation/ncn-template/simulation-test-detailed-guide.md

 ```

 This code:

 - Warps time forward by 2 epoch lengths
+  - the reason for that is that you need to wait for a full epoch to pass before you get the delegation to be active, so if you are in a middle of an epoch, you will need to wait for this epoch to pass, and for the next epoch to pass as well before getting the delegation stake active.
+    the same goes for when a vault removes or edit the delegation for any of the supported operators
 - Registers each ST mint with its corresponding weight
 - Registers each vault with the NCN